Travel guide

 What is portable WiFi and how does it work?

-A portable WiFi (also called pocket WiFi, MiFi, or travel router) is a physical device the size of a lighter that creates a local WiFi network using the mobile data network of the destination country.
-It works just like your home router, but uses a local or international roaming SIM to connect to the internet.
+A portable WiFi device (also called pocket WiFi, MiFi, or travel router) is a physical device about the size of a lighter that creates a local WiFi network using the mobile data network of the destination country.
+It works just like your home router, but uses a local or international roaming operator's SIM to connect to the internet.

 Advantages of portable WiFi over eSIM